joshuag1000/Raspberry-Pi-Pico-MacroPad/README.md

 If you have not used the Pico SDK before I recommend you read this to get started: https://rptl.io/pico-get-started

-## To Do:
- - Attempt to get scroll lock led working

 # Links
 [The Pi Hut - Raspberry Pi Pico](https://thepihut.com/products/raspberry-pi-pico) <br>
 [Pimoroni - Raspberry Pi Pico](https://shop.pimoroni.com/products/raspberry-pi-pico?variant=32402092294227) <br>